 Introduction 2

-Qualified Persons
+Qualified Persons 2

-Read this Instruction Sheet
+Read this Instruction Sheet 2

-Retain this Instruction Sheet
+Retain this Instruction Sheet 2

-Proper Application
+Proper Application 2

-Warranty
+Warranty 3

-Warranty Qualifications
+Warranty Qualifications 3

+Cofety Information

 Safety Information 4

-Understanding Safety-Alert Messages
+Understanding Safety-Alert Messages 4

-Following Safety Instructions
+Following Safety Instructions 4

-Replacement Instructions and Labels
+Replacement Instructions and Labels 4

-Location of Safety Labels
+Location of Safety Labels 5

 Safety Precautions 6

-•

-Overview 8

-Snipping and Handling
+Chinning and Handling 0

-Storage

-Packing
+ð

-Inspection 9
+Inspection 8

+Packing 8

-Handling
+Handling 9

-Installation 11

-Access to Interior

-Placing the Gear 14

-Cable Terminations 18

-S&C Current Sensors

-Fault Indicators

-Completing the Installation 20
+Overview 10

+Battery Storage 11 11 12

+Installation Access to Interior.
+Placing the Gear Cable Terminations.
+S&C 600:5 Current Sensors User Connections Fault Indicators Completing the Installation.
+13 13 17 18 20 23 23 23

-Dielectric Testing 2
+Dielectric Testing 25

-Qualified Persons

-⚠ WARNING
+Introduction

-Only qualified persons knowledgeable in the installation, operation, and maintenance of overhead and underground electric distribution equipment, along with all associated hazards, may install, operate, and maintain the equipment covered by this publication.
-A qualified person is someone trained and competent in:

-- The skills and techniques necessary to distinguish exposed live parts from nonlive parts of electrical equipment - The skills and techniques necessary to determine the proper approach distances corresponding to the voltages to which the qualified person will be exposed - The proper use of special precautionary techniques, personal protective equipment, insulated and shielding materials, and insulated tools for working on or near exposed energized parts of electrical equipment

-These instructions are intended only for such qualified persons.
+Qualified Persons A WARNING Only qualified persons knowledgeable in the installation, operation, and maintenance of overhead and underground electric distribution equipment, along with all associated hazards, may install, operate, and maintain the equipment covered by this publication.
+A qualified person is someone trained and competent in: The skills and techniques necessary to distinguish exposed live parts from nonlive parts of electrical equipment • The skills and techniques necessary to determine the proper approach distances corresponding to the voltages to which the qualified person will be exposed • The proper use of special precautionary techniques, personal protective equipment, insulated and shielding materials, and insulated tools for working on or near exposed energized parts of electrical equipment These instructions are intended only for such qualified persons.
 They are not intended to be a substitute for adequate training and experience in safety procedures for this type of equipment.

-Read this Instruction Sheet

-Read this instruction sheet thoroughly and carefully before installing or operating source-transfer PME Pad-Mounted Gear.
-Become familiar with the Safety Information on pages 4 through 5 and Safety Precautions on pages 6 through 7.
-The latest version of this publication is available online in PDF format at sandc.com/en/contact-us/product-literature/.

-Retain this Instruction Sheet

-This instruction sheet is a permanent part of the source-transfer PME Pad-Mounted Gear.
-These instructions should be stored in the low-voltage connection enclosure, using the instruction manual holder.
+Read this Instruction Sheet NOTICE Thoroughly and carefully read this instruction sheet and all materials included in the product's instruction handbook before installing or operating the remote supervisory PME Pad-Mounted Gear.
+Become familiar with the Safety Information on pages 4 through 5 and Safety Precautions on page 6.
+The latest version of this publication is available online in PDF format at sandc.com/en/contact-us/product-literature/ .
+Retain this Instruction Sheet This instruction sheet is a permanent part of the remote supervisory PME Pad-Mounted Gear.
+Designate a location where users can easily retrieve and refer to this publication.
 Proper Application

-↑ WARNING

 The equipment in this publication is only intended for a specific application.
 The application must be within the ratings furnished for the equipment.
-Ratings for source-transfer PME Pad-Mounted Gear are listed in the ratings table in Specification Bulletin 665-31.
-Ratings for this gear are listed on the ratings label on the interior of the doors (right-hand door only for double-door models.)
+Ratings for remote supervisory PME Pad-Mounted Gear are listed in the ratings table in Specification Bulletin 666-31.
+The ratings are also on the nameplate affixed to the product.